 of the main decisions in using both RSS and Blogs is whether to

 include the whole article or just part of an article with a “read

 The answer to this appears to be based upon the publishing medium,

 which in turn relates to the readers expectations.

 A blog, in advertising terms, is a collection of short content

-teasers that should lead to individual pages with single article.
+teasers that should lead to individual pages with single

-of an article and choose the ones ones they are more interested
+or two of an article and choose the ones ones they are more interested

 The “Read More” link takes them to the webpage where